nickserv/danamccurdy.com/_posts/2017-10-22-the-you-i-imagined.md

 The you
 that you really are
 is a waft of fresh air,
-a little gift
+a little gift,
+part of the atmosphere
-that I breathe with gratitude, happy to be alive and breathing in a sea of kindred souls.
+that I breathe gratefully,
+happy to be alive
+in a sea of kindred souls.